-An exchange-traded fund is a basket of investments that’s traded on the stock market.
+An exchange-traded fund is a basket of investments that are traded on the stock market.
 It can be made up of a combination of stocks, commodities, bonds and even currencies or real estate.
 As you can guess, they tend to be pretty diverse and are therefore generally safer than individual stocks.

 To invest in a commission-free ETF, you’ll need a stock broker that offers them.
-We think Fidelity is a particularly good choice for beginning investors, since the brokerage has eliminated investment minimums and fees.
+We think Fidelity is a particularly good choice for beginning investors since the brokerage has eliminated investment minimums and fees.
 The broker offers more than 250 commission-free ETFs to choose from.

 Lend Money to Your Peers